 - Stick with making a small batch.
 This recipe makes 4 tablespoons (¼ cup) of seasoning mix.
 You can easily scale it up based on your consumption levels.
 The ground spices tend to lose their flavor after a few months, which is why I always make enough for 1-2 months.

-- Cool the toasted, whole spices completely before grinding.
+- Cool the toasted whole spices entirely before grinding.
 If the toasted spices are still warm when you add them to the spice grinder, the warmth will turn the spices into a paste rather than a powder.

 - Store in a cool, dark place.
 Place the ground garam masala spices a small mason jar, label, date, and store in your spice cabinet for up to 3 months.